Fasting for Better Health: A Complete Guide

 5. How to stop fasting the right way

-When you break the fast, start with easily digestible food.
-Avoid large meals with a high fat content immediately after the fast.
-Soups, vegetables and lean protein are good choices .
+When breaking your fast, start with easily digestible foods.
+Avoid large, high-fat meals immediately after your fast.
+Soups, vegetables, and lean protein are good choices .

-This is not as relevant for periodic fixed day intervals. but more if you have fasted for several days.
+This is not as relevant for intermittent fasting day intervals, but more so if you have been fasting for several days.

 6. Tips for keeping hunger at bay

-Drink plenty of water, herbal tea, green tea and black coffee.
-Also try to keep yourself busy and avoid thinking about food.
-If you fast over several days, you must be careful with exercise.
+Drink plenty of water, herbal teas, green tea, and black coffee.
+Also, try to keep yourself busy and avoid thinking about food.
+If you fast for several days, you need to be careful with exercise.

 7. What breaks a fast?

 Any food or drink with calories will technically break the fast.
-This includes sugary drinks, milk in coffee, and most types of sugar-free chewing gum.
+This includes sugary drinks, milk in your coffee, and most types of sugar-free gum.

 8. You can drink this while fasting

 Water, black coffee, and various teas without sugar are acceptable.
-While some like a less rigid form of fasting, and use pressed fruit drinks. personally, I like the 0 kcal form of fasting best as it gives the best results for me.
+While some people like a less rigid form of fasting, and use pressed fruit drinks.
+Personally, I like the 0 kcal form of fasting best as it gives the best results for me.

-Electrolytes such as sodium, potassium, and magnesium can be helpful, especially during longer fasting periods.
+Electrolytes such as sodium, potassium, and magnesium can be helpful, especially during longer periods of fasting.

 Natriuresis and salt loss during fasting